 Print this topic

-While there's no cure for acne, there are several treatments which, along with self-care, can be very effective at stopping new spots from developing as well as reducing scarring.
+While there is no cure for acne, there are several treatments.
+Along with self-care, they can be very effective at stopping new spots from developing.
+They can also reduce scarring.

-They work by cleaning your skin and drying up excess oil (sebum), reducing the germs (bacteria) and reducing inflammation.
-Try a treatment for three months or more to see if there's any improvement.
+They work by cleaning your skin and drying up excess oil (sebum).
+They also reduce the germs (bacteria) and reduce inflammation.
+Try a treatment for three months or more to see if there is any improvement.

-Before starting any acne treatment, talk to a medical professional such as your pharmacist or GP to check the product is the right one for you.
-Treatments include:
+Before starting any acne treatment, talk to a medical professional such as your pharmacist or general practice team.
+They will check that the product is the right one for you.

 Topical (rub on) treatments